Constrained Symplectic Quantization I: the Quantum Harmonic Oscillator: Constrained symplectic dynamics: numerical results

+where the vanishing of the last term on the right of the two expressions is due to the Gaussian nature of the measure:

-A crucial effect of the symplectic quantization numerical approach is that, by measuring the averages in Eq.~\eqref{eq:qk-ave-explicit} as dynamical averages along the intrinsic-time dynamics, non-zero values of $\langle q(\ell) \rangle_{\text{P.B.}}$ appear due to the finite duration of simulations.
-Indeed, the equivalence between dynamical and thermodynamic averages holds only asymptotically, namely we have that for any large but finite $\Delta\tau$ it holds only {\it approximatively} that
+A crucial effect of the symplectic quantization numerical approach is that, by estimating statistical expectations values as the ones in Eq.~\eqref{eq:qk-ave-explicit} by means of dynamical averages along intrinsic-time dynamics, non-zero values of $\langle q(\ell) \rangle_{\text{P.B.}}$ appear due to the finite duration of simulations.
+Indeed, in principle the equivalence between dynamical and thermodynamic averages